 July 3, 1873

-Citizens State Bank was organized on July 3, 1873, just three days after new banking laws went into effect in the state of Indiana.
+Citizens State Bank was organized on July 3, 1873, just three days after new banking laws were enacted in Indiana.

 John R. Millikan became the first president, starting an association with the Millikan family that would span five generations and nearly 100 years – a fitting start, since Citizens State Bank remains a family business to this day.